Penpont: History

-The toponym Penpont means "bridge-head" in the Cumbric language once spoken in the region.
+The toponym Penpont means "head of [the] bridge" or "bridge-end" in the Cumbric language once spoken in the region.

 The A702 road passes through Penpont.
 West of Thornhill it crosses the River Nith on a two-arched stone bridge in Penpont parish.
 It was built in the 1760s after the presbytery of Penpont raised £680 toward the cost.
 Work started about 1774, but in 1776 the bridge collapsed.
 The bridge was completed in 1778 and strengthened in 1930–31.
 It is a Category A listed building.

 Penpont's Church of Scotland parish church is a Gothic Revival building completed in 1867.
 It is a Category B listed building.
 It has an Art Nouveau Communion table made in 1923.

 Penpont's war memorial was made by Glasgow sculptor William Kellock Brown and installed in 1920.
 It is a bronze statue of an infantryman, with his rifle pointing downwards, his hands resting on the butt and his head slightly bowed.